faisalbhuiyan3038/meeting-room-booking-system/README.md

 - Used lucide icons for icons.

 ## Features left to implement
-- Pagination for rooms list.
-- Concurrent booking conflict handling.
-(If two users try to book same room at same time, show error, or find a way to handle it)
 - Update seed data with more rooms for pagination and create admin user to clerk with it.
-- Set up .env.example file.
 - Fix up Getting Started section.